[Webinar] Art, AI and Everything Else

 EUreka3D and EUreka3D-XR projects showcased at Heritage Horizons, the Europeana Project Week

-The ‘Heritage Horizons Project Week: Shaping the common European data space for cultural heritage’ will take place from 25 - 29 November 2024.
-This event - organised by the Europeana Initiative - will put the spotlight on the diverse and innovative projects encouraging reuse, innovating in technologies and enhancing sustainability which enrich and enhance the common European data space for cultural heritage.
-Each day of project week will have a focus relevant to the data sp...
+The ‘Heritage Horizons Project Week: Shaping the common European data space for cultural heritage’ takes place from 25 - 29 November 2024.
+This event - organised by the Europeana Initiative - puts the spotlight on the diverse and innovative projects encouraging reuse, innovating in technologies and enhancing sustainability which enrich and enhance the common European data space for cultural heritage.
+Each day of project week will have a focus relevant to the data space and ...

 Heritage Horizons: Europeana Project Week